Swimming Pool Heat Pump

 Is There a Minimum Ambient Temperature for Operation?

-The Electroheat Pump derives heat from the air surrounding it.
+The Electroheat Heat Pump derives heat from the air surrounding it.
 Therefore the air must have a certain level of heat that can be extracted by the refrigerant.

 It is best to operate your Electroheat Pool Heat Pump when the ambient air temperature is above 10 degrees Celsius, however, there are models like the ECO-V range which will operate in cooler ambient conditions